The 60 Best Comedy TV Shows of All-Time

 The shows that will make you laugh until your face hurts.

 When you need something that will make your heart feel good and your cheeks hurt from smiling, nothing compares to a great comedy series.
-Sure, funny movies are great, but there's something unique about a great television series.
-You really get to know the characters, you feel like you can escape into their world—and, most importantly, you can binge them for hours (or days) of continuous good vibes, thanks to the Netflix gods (and Hulu, Amazon Prime, Disney +, Peacock, and HBO Max—basically any streaming service we can get our hands on a log-in for).
-Comedy series are the emotional equivalent of comfort food: a soothing feast for your eyes that always lifts your mood.
+Funny movies are great, too, of course, but when you're looking to watch something for hours on end with non-stop laughs, nothing beats must-watch TV shows.
+You get to know the characters, can escape into their world, and pick up on season-long or even series-long bits.
+Comedy TV shows are the emotional equivalent of comfort food: a soothing feast for your eyes that always lifts your mood.

 'Abbott Elementary'